sunyi000/ai4dm-prototype/README.md

     - data-triples folder contains all instances in the ontology. (aircraft-model.ttl is not used for now)
     - ttl-vocabs contains the controlled vocabulary ontology which are imported by the main ai4dm ontology schema

+# Training files
+ai4dm-triples.txt contains data triples extracted from the kb.
+The triples describe attributes of an entity are excluded.

 # Steps to start the prototype application.

 1. start GraphDB, create a triple store "ai4dm"